jerrychong25/Codelabs/README.md

 # Weekly

-Sharing of cool and interesting news, articles, research papers, tools, websites and etc that I've read and learnt on weekly basis, and update here during my free time.
+Sharing of cool and interesting tech news, articles, tools, websites and etc that I've read and learnt on weekly basis.

 ## 2022